zkonduit/ezkl-swift-package/README.md

 1. **Compile the Neural Network Circuit:**

-   - Use the EZKL CLI to compile your `.onnx` neural network model into a `.ezkl` circuit file.
+   - Use the [EZKL CLI](https://docs.ezkl.xyz/getting_started/) to compile your `.onnx` neural network model into a `.ezkl` circuit file.

 2. **Generate Supporting Files:**

    - **Settings File**: Generate the settings file required for the circuit.
    - **Structured Reference String (SRS)**: Obtain the SRS, which is necessary for proof generation and verification.
-   - **Proving Key (PK) and Verification Key (VK)**: Generate the PK and VK using the SRS.
+   - (Optional) **Proving Key (PK) and Verification Key (VK)**: Generate the PK and VK using the SRS.

 3. **Bundle the Files in Your App:**

-   - Include the generated `.ezkl` circuit file, settings, SRS, PK, and VK in your Xcode project, ensuring they are accessible at runtime.
+   - Include the generated `.ezkl` circuit file, settings, SRS, and optionally PK, and VK in your Xcode project, ensuring they are accessible at runtime.

 For more detailed instructions on using the EZKL CLI and generating the necessary files, refer to the [EZKL Documentation](https://docs.ezkl.xyz/getting_started/).